Reapor-Yurnero/imprompter/docs/index.md

 ## Disclosure and Impact

 We initiated disclosure to Mistral and ChatGLM team on Sep 9, 2024, and Sep 18, 2024, respectively.
 Mistral security team members responded promptly and acknowledged the vulnerability as a **medium-severity issue**.
-They fixed the data exfiltration by disabling markdown rendering of external images on Sep 13, 2024.
+They fixed the data exfiltration by disabling markdown rendering of external images on Sep 13, 2024 (find the acknowledgement in [Mistral changelog](https://docs.mistral.ai/getting-started/changelog/)).
 We confirmed that the fix works.
 ChatGLM security team has not responded to us despite multiple attempts through various channels.

 ## Citation